Reporters get to experience all kinds of awe-inspiring events. Meeting the president? Yawn. Interviewing celebrities? Pshaw.

 “Most.
 Buffalo.
 Thing.
 Ever,” he wrote, presumably chewing like a champ.

-Exalting just a few of the entries to the top of the heap is a daunting task, especially when each one is so meticulously and affectionately crafted.
+Exalting just a few a few of the entries to the top of the heap is a daunting task, especially when each one is so meticulously and affectionately crafted.

 “You could tell a lot of care and pride went into each one, and that made it a really special experience,” Dabkowski said.